Nap095/inst-stf-node/readme.md

 # How to use Stockfish (javascript) with node.js and express module

+This program analyze one position give from the a chessboard

 You must have installed node.js

 Clone the git package